how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

   });
 ```

-Generating thumbnails or other kinds of image manipulation is the core use case for Firebase Storage triggers.
+Generating thumbnails or other kinds of image manipulation is a core use case for Firebase Storage triggers.
+Each Cloud Functions virtual machine has a [native build of Imagemagick](https://cloud.google.com/functions/docs/tutorials/imagemagick) installed for this very purpose.

-Just note that Firebase Storage is backed by Google Cloud Storaage, which treats each bucket as a single store.
-So while Firebase Storage lets us navigate deep into folder structures, Cloud Storage does not have any sort of folder structure.
+Just note that Firebase Storage is backed by Google Cloud Storage, which treats each bucket as a single store.

 Cloud Storage lets you put slashes in filenames, which is how Firebase Storage simulates folders... but it's just one big bucket under the hood.
 This is why you can only listen to Cloud Storage events at the bucket level.
 You'll need to do your own filtering based on the filenames of your objects.